U.S. bank regulators set to adopt liquidity, swaps margin rules

 Experts said banks are keeping a close eye on the margin rules, which could be costly for them.

-The regulators also are expected to take a third, unrelated action to finalise rules proposed in April 2014 that specify how banks must calculate their capital requirements.
+The regulators also are expected to take a third, unrelated action to finalize rules proposed in April 2014 that specify how banks must calculate their capital requirements.

 (Reporting by Emily Stephenson; Editing by Cynthia Osterman)